 Root canal treatment is not as horrible as you think

-In order to discuss the complications and causes of root canal treatment, it is important to first know what root canal is.
+In order to discuss the complications and causes of root canal therapy UK, it is important to first know what root canal is.

 It is the space within the root of the tooth which consists of the pulp chamber, the main canals and the complex anatomical branches.

 Human teeth have one to four root canals.
 This depends on the anatomy of the tooth; molars, for example, have two to four canals, premolars have one to two root canals, and incisors usually have one canal.

 Root canal therapy or endodontic therapy is the procedure by which the pulp in a tooth is removed from the tooth, leaving it dead.
 The root canal treatment is done when tooth decay, cracking or any other factor is likely to cause or has caused severe infection to the pulp of the tooth.

 The common reasons for root canal treatment